lmu-osc/Introduction-RStudio-Git-GitHub/SSH.md

 ![](./assets/ssh-key.png)

 In the "Title" field, add a descriptive label for the new key.
 For example, if you're using a personal laptop, you might call this key "Personal MacBook Air".
-Finally, paste the contents of your clipboard into the Key text box and hit Add key button to save.
+Finally, paste the contents of your clipboard into the Key text box and hit the green 'Add key' button to save.
 Enter your github password if prompted.

 ![](./assets/add-ssh-key.png)